 Dr. Saloni Krishnan, Lab Director

-I am a lecturer at Royal Holloway, University of London (this position is similar to an assistant professor in the US).
+I am a lecturer at Royal Holloway, University of London (~assistant professor if you’re from the US).
 I lead the N-CoDe Lab.
 My research focuses on how language is represented in the brain, and how organisation this might differ in those with developmental speech and language disorders, like DLD or stuttering.